russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 10. 'Predictably Irrational' by Dan Ariely

-The book examines how ownership skews our valuation of items and how too many choices can lead to poor decisions.
+The book examines how ownership influences our valuation of items and how excessive choices can lead to poor decisions.
 It also offers a deep dive into the unintended negative consequences of incentive schemes, making it a thought-provoking read on human behavior and economics.

 Similarities between the books: